 Combating abuse will require early detection of potential dangers, as well as education in the form of training for the aging network staff, private and public sector employees who are in contact with older adults (bank and credit union staff, letter carriers, utility company customer service representatives, etc.), and community members is a vital element of reducing elder abuse.
+ADRC Helpline, District Centers that conduct Information and Referral/Assistance, and Gatekeeper volunteers are instructed, as mandatory reporters, to notify and work with the APS screener for referral.
+See Attachment E for APS Screening Protocol.
 Another critical element is to ensure that instances of abuse receive appropriate follow-up and disposition, effective communication and coordination among the many parties that may be involved in a case is essential.
 Finally, because the cost of legal services is often prohibitive for low-income older adults, ensuring that subsidized consultation and representation is available for those dealing with civil legal issues, is critical in this focus area.
 Based on feedback received at community listening sessions, it is essential that the area agency is able to respond, in a culturally specific way, to concerns of abuse and neglect.
 Examples of this need for culturally specific response, as garnered from community listening sessions include:

-- LGBT community: lack of safety in community, senior centers, housing, assisted living facilitires, etc. Asset transfer information for non-married partners.
+- LGBT community: lack of safety in community, senior centers, housing, assisted living facilities, etc. Asset transfer information for non-married partners.
 End of life decision making.
-Medical decisionmaking and advance directives. - Elder abuse within specific cultural communities, particularly some Asian and African Elder communities
+Medical decisionmaking and advance directives. - Elder abuse within specific cultural communities, particularly some Asian and African Elder communities.